ra1g-eu/flutter-build-automatization/README.md

 # flutter-build-automatization
-Shell/Python script to automate building of Flutter apps (with flavors)
+Shell script to automate building of Flutter apps (with flavors) (unfinished)

 - run ./build.sh
 - select a flavor